 The development is located close to Central Parks and a number of cycle routes which make it easy to walk and cycle around the city centre.
-To encourage new residents to cycle the development will incorporate The development will incorporate 372 cycle parking spaces.
+To encourage new residents to cycle the development will incorporate 348 cycle parking spaces for the residential accommodation.